srikanth000/Online-Laundry-Services/README.md

 **The customer can choose the Store according to his location.

-Steps to run the project:
+# Steps to run the project:

+1.Import the project into netbeans IDE.
+2.Run the project.
+3.If any get errors related to the packages.Please import the required packages.

-# REQUIRED files:
+# REQUIRED Softwares:

 1.NetBeans IDE 8.0.2